Martin Luserke

-Martin Luserke (3 May 1880 – 1 June 1968) was a progressive pedagogue, a bard, writer and theatre maker.
+Martin Luserke (3 May 1880 – 1 June 1968) was a German progressive pedagogue, bard, writer and theatre maker.
 He was one of the leading figures of German progressive education and a precursor of outdoor education.
 As his distinguished achievement counts the integration of community theatre into school and youth work.
 It was also integrated in German Youth Movement.

 Family and Youth

 He was one of three sons of the construction expert Carl Friedrich Wilhelm Luserke (1851–1931) and his wife Amalie Elisabeth Luserke (1855–1942), née Lindhorst.
 She originated from Westphalia, whereas the Luserke family originated from Breslau, Silesia.
 Both were Pietists.
 His siblings were his older brother, Johannes Fridrich Wilhelm (* 6.
 April 1877 in Berlin; † 4.
 April 1949 in Dresden), and his younger brother, Otto Karl Gottfried Luserke (* 19.
 November 1887 in Berlin).
 From his father's side the men had been carpenters for generations.
 His father worked his way up from a builder to a construction supervisor and became an architect who worked as an examination administrator at public works service of Berlin.

 During his childhood, Martin Luserke got the chance to become acquainted with the port of Hamburg, the river Elbe and the German coast along the North Sea and the Baltic Sea.
 Via sailboat and steamboat he got to know the East Frisian island Spiekeroog and Heligoland in the German Bight.
 According to his mother's memoirs he very early felt attracted to the Sea.
 His parents refused to let him go to the Sea.

 Starting at the age of ten, he read works by Friedrich Schiller, at the age of thirteen those written by William Shakespeare, Goethe and Ibsen, all comprehensively and passionately.
 Reportedly he had his first contact with a stage at Schauspielhaus Berlin where he watched the drama William Tell by Schiller.
 The play fell short of his high expectations so he was badly disappointed.
 Later this experience might have been an influence on his own conceptions of theatre works.

 In the age of fifteen, he broke with his family.
 The catalyst was a moment when his mother burnt his Shakespeare books which he had read secretly.

 In 1908, he married Marie Anna "Annemarie" Elisabeth Gerwien (1878–1926).
 He met her through his work for Wickersdorf Free School Community, where she worked as a matron.
 She was the daughter of Prussian Oberstleutnant (= Lieutenant Colonel) Paul Vincenz Gerwien (* 7 December 1843 in Neisse; † 12 September 1923 in Dresden).
 The couple got four children, one girl and three boys: Ursula (* 20 January 1910 in Wickersdorf; † 1987), Klaus (* 6 October 1912 in Wickersdorf), Heiner (* 4 August 1914 in Wickersdorf) und Dieter (* 15 September 1918; † 17.
 February 2005).
 Between 1938 and 1968 Auguste Schwarting became Luserke's housekeeper.